 ‘These experiences gave me lots of knowledge on how the industry works, and I learned some useful practical technologies related to what I study.’

 His biggest highlight however was a one-semester exchange to the University of British Columbia in Canada, with the help of the UC International Mobility Outbound Exchange Award.

 ‘It was an incredible and unforgettable experience.
 I got the chance to explore other cities and to see different people with different lifestyle and cultures.
 I met and made many friends from different places of the world.
 Many of them are outstanding in their own fields and have strong motivation about life.

 ‘Based on my previous experience at UC, I adopted the new environment quickly and absolutely enjoyed my exchange life.
 I became more and more international, which is really what I want to be.
 This experience greatly broadened my personal horizons.’

-Denny hopes to start a career in forest management once he graduates UC, and plans to make the most of his international expertise.
+Denny hopes to eventually head into a career in forest management, and plans to make the most of his international expertise.

 ‘University life at UC is full of such incredible opportunities.
 I may not remember everything I learned in class after study but I won’t forget such experiences in my lifetime.
 UC gave me such valuable experiences and opportunities to improve myself, from an academic and practical skills aspect to my individual life.’